ItsBablu/Funky-Privacy-Policy/README.md

 How we use this information
 We use the information collected to provide and improve our services.
 This includes:
--Providing features such as AntiNuke, Tickets, Automod, Welcomer and more -Logging server activity for moderation purposes -Responding to support requests
+-Providing features such as Music, Utility and more -Logging server activity for moderation purposes -Responding to support requests